Yes, everyone has a camera on their phone nowadays.

 One, as you may have gathered from the previous paragraph, was the price.
 What had started as a search for cheap camera lenses had morphed into one for cheap vintage lenses.

 There were cheaper options than the 38mm F.Zuiko, however.
-But this had another advantage over everything else.
+But this had another advantage over everything else: its size.

 The Sony NEX kit lens at the time was a solid chunk of metal, and I wanted something smaller for my first prime.